StuartCox3107/street-art-at-home/README.md

 ### [Top of page](#top)
 ---
-## Site plan, features & wireframes
+## :compass: Site plan, features & wireframes

 <a name="plan"></a>